SmartLayout64/robotechs-2024-q2-ftc-code/README.md

 - Our autonomous code for when we start near the net zone

 Observation Zone (FINAL - PUSH 3 - HIGHVFIX)
-- Our autonomous code for when we start near the observation zone without bumpers intalled on the robot
+- Our autonomous code for when we start near the observation zone